gaoxiaoliangz/wparcel/README.md

 # jellyweb

-A webpack based web application bundler that makes you life easier
+A webpack based web application bundler that makes your life easier

 ## Getting started